jplcz/git-cp-pr/README.md

 * **Cherry-pick:** Applies the requested commits using Git's native logic.
 * **Format:** The CommitFormatter class parses the commit bodies, cleans markdown, extracts trailers, and merges them.
 * **Publish:** Creates a PR via gh or saves a pull_request_<timestamp>.md file.

+## Contributing

+Pull requests are welcome!
+If you encounter issues, please check that your git environment is clean before running the script.